DocJade/fluster_rs/src/filesystem_design/inode_format.md

     - 4: Reserved for future use
     - 5: Reserved for future use
     - 6: Reserved for future use
-    - 7: Reserved for future use
+    - 7: Marker bit (Always set)
-6-12 bytes: Inode data
+4-12 bytes: Inode data
     * File:
         - 8 bytes for size
         - 4 bytes for pointer to the File Extents block